 There are two methods of determining a family's expected contribution toward educational costs.
-The Federal Methodology is used to determine a student's eligibility for federal aid, including Pell Grants, Direct Stafford Loans, and most forms of state grant assistance.
+The Federal Methodology is used to determine a student's eligibility for federal aid, including Pell Grants, Direct Loans, and most forms of state grant assistance.
 The federal family contribution is determined using the data provided on the Free Application for Federal Student Aid (FAFSA).
 Because the Federal Methodology ignores some forms of income and eliminates some types of assets from consideration, Loyola uses an Institutional Methodology to determine a student's need for institutionally-controlled and funded forms of financial aid.
 The institutional family contribution is determined using the data provided on the CSS Profile Application.

 Federal financial aid regulations stipulate that a student's total financial aid package may not exceed the federally-determined need analysis result when federal forms of financial aid are included in the aid package.
 Therefore, Loyola will use the Federal Methodology need analysis results in cases where the Institutional Methodology yields a lower expected family contribution than the Federal Methodology.